A New Teaching Method

 "Americanization" of the teaching of ancient Greek law and legal

-that decisive answer is possible on that point.
-On the practical side, there
+doubt that decisive answer is possible on that point.
+On the practical side,

-is a strong tendency for students to borrow some elements from modern court
+there is a strong tendency for students to borrow some elements from modern

-procedure, particularly those they pick up from movies about the judiciary in
+court procedure, particularly those they pick up from movies about the

-the common law system.
-This is mostly manifested in their tendency to make
+judiciary in the common law system.
+This is mostly manifested in their

-use of oral testimony and to give a promissory oath before a statement, in
+tendency to make use of oral testimony and to give a promissory oath before a

-the manner of Anglo-Saxon courts, something not generally characteristic of
+statement, in the manner of Anglo-Saxon courts, something not generally

-Athenian trials.
-Although these are not completely appropriate to a
+characteristic of Athenian trials.
+Although these are not completely

 Although other questions can arise as well, it seems that the positive aspects of this teaching method outbalance all potential objections.
 The possibility of its application in courses of Roman law makes it even more important and relevant.
 This educational technique can simultaneously make legal history more interesting for contemporary students and more acceptable for law faculties and educational authorities of our days.
 If it can help in this context to preserve legal history in the curricula of European law faculties, with its all other advantages for legal education, the simulation of ancient courts appears as a teaching method of multifaceted benefit.